 Some states even promote a local lobby, which surpasses the Funeral Rule from the Federal Trade Commission, with licensed funeral establishments as the sole caskets sellers.
 The fee will add to the overall spending for the funeral.

 If there’s a high street casket retailer nearby, and you can find what you like, you may use it and get the casket in time for the funeral.
 You can find mahogany caskets, for instance, for a bit over $3000

 The Internet has changed the consumer markets for good, and the casket marketplace doesn't make an exception.
 The number of online casket retailers is high, and the shipping is fast.
 You can even have the casket the next day when you live in the United States, and the shipping might be free with some sellers.

 When it comes to online shopping for a funeral, make sure that you search for a reputed and trustworthy company.
 The company should provide after-sale service or any assurance.
 You purchase from a direct seller, so the costs are always the lowest, and you and your family members can save a decent amount of money on funeral expenses.

-You save money when shopping online, and the overall costs for the funeral will be the lowest.
+You save money when shopping online, and the overall funeral costs will be the lowest.
 The cost for a casket is affordable, and you can select from a great variety of materials, colors, finishes, or features.
-Our company provides you with a casket catalog where you find all sorts of combinations of materials and colors for the interior, with prices starting at $480.
+Our company provides you with a casket catalog where you find all sorts of combinations of materials and colors for the interior, with prices starting at $800.
 Check out our company Trustedcaskets.com for direct purchasing and compare the casket prices with your funeral home prices.
 You will find a model you prefer according to your budget, and free shipping is available in most cases.
 By buying a casket online your average funeral costs would be significantly less.